|Alma Mater:||Southern Oregon|

-Mark Helfrich was appointed Oregon's 32nd head football coach by Athletics Director Rob Mullens on Jan.
-20, 2013, following four seasons as the Ducks’ offensive coordinator and quarterbacks coach during the program’s most successful four-year period in school history.
+The 41-year-old Helfrich was appointed the school’s 32nd head football coach on Jan.
+20, 2013, following a quartet of seasons as the Ducks’ offensive coordinator and quarterbacks coach during the program’s most prolific era in school history.
 Oregon tallied a 46-7 ledger and four BCS bowl appearances from 2009-12.

-The first native Oregonian to head the university’s football program in 71 years was named the program’s offensive coordinator and quarterbacks coach on April 30, 2009 following three seasons in the same capacity at the University of Colorado (2006-08), five years as quarterbacks coach at Arizona State (2001-05) which included his final three campaigns in Tempe, Ariz., as passing game coordinator, and three seasons as quarterbacks coach at Boise State (1998-2000).
+The first native Oregonian to head the university’s football program in 71 years was named the program’s offensive coordinator and quarterbacks coach following three seasons in the same capacity at Colorado (2006-08), five years as quarterbacks coach at Arizona State (2001-05) - which included his final three campaigns in Tempe, Ariz., as passing game coordinator - and three seasons as quarterbacks coach at Boise State (1998-2000).

 It didn’t take long for Helfrich to be recognized for his impact on the Ducks’ offensive success as he was named by FootballScoop as its National Quarterbacks Coach of the Year in 2010 and 2012, in addition to being one of three finalists as its national offensive coordinator of the year honor.

-Helfrich then tutored Pac-12 Conference Offensive Freshman of the Year and three-time first-team all-conference choice Marcus Mariota, who not only quarterbacked the Ducks to a fourth-consecutive BCS bowl appearance and a 35-17 win over Kansas State in the Tostitos Fiesta Bowl but became the conference's first freshman to earn first-team all-league honors since 1989.
+Helfrich then tutored Pac-12 Conference Offensive Freshman of the Year and three-time first-team all-conference choice Marcus Mariota, who not only quarterbacked the Ducks to a 35-17 win over Kansas State in the Tostitos Fiesta Bowl but became the circuit’s first freshman to earn first-team all-league honors since 1989.
 Mariota completed his first collegiate season throwing for a freshman school and conference record 32 TDs, and found himself two scoring passes short of Oregon’ s one-season ledger.

-Over the course of his last 13 seasons, Helfrich has played a role with offenses that have ranked among the nation’s top-eight teams in scoring offense eight times, the upper seven contingents in passing efficiency in five instances, the top six in rushing on four occasions, the elite five in total offense six times.
+Over the course of his last 15 seasons, Helfrich has played a role with offenses that have ranked among the nation’s top-eight teams in scoring offense eight times, the upper seven contingents in passing efficiency in five instances, the top six in rushing on four occasions, and the elite five in total offense six times.

 Walter set Arizona State records for both career (85) and single-season touchdowns (30) in addition to shattering the previous Pac-10 record for career TD passes, previously set by Stanford’s John Elway (77).
 The third-round NFL draft pick finished his collegiate career as the school’s career record holder in nearly every passing category.

-Ranking as the third-youngest offensive coordinator in the nation at Colorado in 2006 (and the youngest at a BCS school), Helfrich’s offenses were marked by improvement each of his first two seasons in Boulder.
+Ranking as the youngest offensive coordinator in the nation at a BCS school at Colorado in 2006, Helfrich’s offenses were marked by improvement each of his first two seasons in Boulder.

 His first Colorado offense averaged 4.5 yards per carry and featured three different players rushing for 500 yards or more for just the 10th time in school history.
 His 2007 team was just the third in school history to gain 1,000 yards on offense more than the previous season in the same number of games, and scored 30 or more points five times.

 During his five-year Arizona State stint, the program blossomed into one of the top passing teams in the country.
 In his final season there, the Sun Devils finished third in the NCAA and led the Pac-10 in passing yards per game (373.9 avg.) as well as second in the country in passing efficiency.
 ASU posted a school-record 4,481 yards passing that season to elevate its five-year total to 18,686 yards (306.3 avg.).

 While at Boise State, Helfrich tutored one of school’s all-time greats in Bart Hendricks, the 1999 and 2000 Big West Conference Player of the Year.
-In 2000, the Broncos led the country in scoring (44.9 ppg) and finished fifth in passing offense (321.6 avg.) as Hendricks led the nation in passing efficiency (170.63) and touchdowns (38), and was fourth in total offense (330.3 avg.).
+In 2000, the Broncos led the country in scoring (44.9 ppg) and passing efficiency (168.9) while finishing fifth in passing offense (321.6 avg.).

-Born in Medford, the 1992 Marshfield (Coos Bay) High School graduate turned down an opportunity to walk on at Oregon in favor of attending Southern Oregon University, where he graduated with a bachelor’s degree in biology in 1996.
-The four-year starting quarterback was an NAIA Scholar-Athlete as a sophomore in 1993, leading the nation in total offense while earning NAIA honorable mention All-America accolades and first-team Columbia Football Association honors in the process.
+Born in Medford, Ore., the 1992 Marshfield (Coos Bay) High School graduate turned down an opportunity to walk on at Oregon in favor of attending Southern Oregon University, where he graduated with a bachelor’s degree in biology in 1996.
+The NAIA Scholar-Athlete (1993) led the nation in total offense while earning NAIA honorable mention All-America accolades and first-team Columbia Football Association honors as a senior.
 That season, he accumulated single-season school records in passing yards (2,712), total offense (3,196) and touchdown passes (23), topping the 400-yard mark in single-game total offense three times.